If you haven’t already heard about California’s new bill to reduce organic waste, you will soon.

 The statewide effort, known as SB 1383, was enacted to reduce emissions of short-lived climate pollutants (SLCP’s), which contribute to global warming and affect human health.
 SLCPs remain in the atmosphere for less time than carbon dioxide, but potentially cause more damage.
 These pollutants, which include black carbon, methane, tropospheric ozone, and hydrofluorocarbons, are responsible for up to 45% of greenhouse gases that impact global warming.

-Starting January 1, 2022, food service providers, distributors and those in any industry falling under the Tier 1 category will be responsible for reducing organic material disposal as outlined by the law.
+As of January 1, 2022, food service providers, distributors and those in any industry falling under the Tier 1 category are responsible for reducing organic material disposal as outlined by the law.
 By January 1, 2024, Tier 2 businesses will also be accountable.

 Those who don’t meet set standards will be subject to fines.

 Want to know more?
 We're happy to help!
 Request info here!

 20% increase in edible food recovery

 Replate is here to serve the needs of businesses that fall into either tier of this legislation.